Library Services for Visitors

 - Internet resources

 Computers are available on a first-come, first-served basis (no reservations).
 However, CC students always have priority use of these computers, and during busy times you may be asked to surrender your computer if it is needed by a student.
 During the last four days of the CC academic block CC students have exclusive use of all library computers and no public access will be provided.
-Ask at the Reference Desk to be logged on.
+Ask at the Research Desk to be logged on.
 You must present a photo ID.
 Individuals are limited to one hour per day.

 Prints are $.10 page, payable at the circulation desk.